ufs-comp0207-2014-1/syllabus/en/README.md

    * [Email](mailto:gabrielaraujof@outlook.com.br) for 1-on-1 help, or to set up a time to meet.

-## Development Projects
+## Assignments

-#### Compiler for the language [TINYPy](assignments/final-project/TINYPy.md)
+#### Compiler for the language [TINYPy](https://github.com/ufs-comp0207-2014-1/tinypy-compiler/TINYPy.md)

 Building a compiler for the language TINYPy &mdash; a very simple language which mixes the identation-based sintax of Python.
-See [here](assignments/final-project/description.md) the project specification in details.
+See [here](https://github.com/ufs-comp0207-2014-1/tinypy-compiler) the project specification in details.